ReeganCodemaster/wildlifeTracker/README.md

 This project was designed to solve the following problem:

 The Forest Service is considering a proposal from a timber company to clear-cut an old-growth forest outside of Portland.
-Before they give the go-ahead, they need to do an environmental impact study.
-They've asked you and your pair to build an app so that the rangers can report wildlife sightings.
+Before they give the go-ahead, they need to do an environmental impact study.I have been asked to build an app so that the rangers can report wildlife sightings.

 ## Ruby version
 This project usses `ruby 2.7.2`